jstinzi/R-UNM-Biology-Workshop/README.md

 {ggplotgui} - provides a basic graphical user interface (GUI) for ggplot2

+{lubridate} - useful tools for handling dates and times in R

 {minpack.lm} - useful set of tools for non-linear curve fitting

 {nlme} - useful set of tools for mixed effects statistical modeling